 There is a need to build the Aboriginal and Torres Strait Islander health and human services workforce especially in regional, rural and remote areas where there are substantial workforce shortages.
-In parallel there is a need to ensure that training and education in health and human services embeds Aboriginal and Torres Strait Islander cultural safety, so that all workers are better equipped to provide culturally safe care.
+There is also a need to ensure that training and education in health and human services embeds Aboriginal and Torres Strait Islander cultural safety, so that all workers are better equipped to provide culturally safe care.

-The HSSO has a mandate to address system-wide barriers and has identified opportunities to complement the strong capacity of peak organisations, including with community-controlled organisations, focussing on employment and training of Aboriginal and Torres Strait Islanders in mainstream health and human services.
+The HSSO has identified opportunities to complement the strong capacity of peak organisations and community-controlled organisations, focusing on employment and training of Aboriginal and Torres Strait Islanders in mainstream health and human services.

 These opportunities include addressing: